TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- A melee attack cannot be interrupted, except when a collision of two attacks occurs
 	- Attack collisions
 		- When hurt triggers of two or more players touch, they are pushed away opposite to their facing
+	- melee_fighter component
+		- so that we don't have to hold this state per each melee weapon

 - Allow to change the tickrate in the non-playtesting mode?

 - Since mouse motions will probably be the bottleneck of network communication, both coords will usually be able to be sent in one byte
 	- Range would be 0 - 16
 	- There would be a bit flag for when it exceeds the range

-- Optimize reinference
-	- Don't iterate by guids, just process all entities just like you would always process them
-		- this will allow us to hold an unordered map of guids

 - file operations:
 	- import intercosm (either lua or int)